darth001/misc/dns.md

     $ sudo vim /etc/named.conf

-Above the existing `options` block, create a new ACL block called "trusted".
+Above the existing `options` block, create a new ACL block called `trusted`.
 This is where we will define list of clients that we will allow recursive DNS queries from(i.e. your servers that are in the same datacenter as ns1).

 ```